Skip to content

 This course is divided into three parts.
 In the first part, we cover the fundamentals of Linux operating systems.
 We will talk about Linux architecture, Linux distributions and uses of Linux operating systems.
 We will also talk about the difference between GUI and CLI.

-In the second and third part, we will be taking examples to understand the concepts.
+In the second and third part, we will be showing examples to understand the concepts.

 What is not covered under this course